 What happened here?
 We weren’t doing e-mail, coffee, and meeting preparation at the same time.
 We were shifting our focus between all of these tasks.
 It is not the most efficient way to work, but it’s exactly what many people do (and those people might even think they are “multitasking”).

 The fact is, most people can only focus on one task at a time.
 Despite this fact, many people keep several separate streams of to-do items, both physically and mentally.
-For example, you might have a list of things to do at work, and a separate list of chores to remember at home, and a separate list of things to do on your computer during your free time.
+For example, you might have a list of things to do at work, and a different list of chores to remember at home, and a separate list of stuff to do on your computer during your free time.
 Your focus shifts between the lists whenever you encounter a roadblock.
-Unconsciously, you use shifting between lists as a postponement technique for procrastinating.
+Unconsciously, you use switching between lists as a postponement technique for procrastinating.

 See what’s happening here?
 Switching between to-do lists becomes a procrastination tactic.
 You procrastinate on some difficult tasks, but you still feel like you’re getting things done.
 And that’s with only two lists.
 Imagine the opportunities for procrastination if you had five to-do lists!

 The solution to this problem is to “single-stream” your to-do lists.
 That is, you combine all of your to-do lists to just one list.
 That’s e-mail, coffee, and meeting preparation all on the same to-do list, and you have to complete each item before you can move on to the next.
 Wake up and write your e-mail response.
 You can’t get your coffee until you send that e-mail.
 And don’t even touch that meeting agenda until you have your coffee in hand.
 If you don’t send that e-mail, you get no coffee, and you can’t prepare for your meeting, so you better send it out now.
 Procrastination becomes impossible.